gdat515-sjfc-students/lle-assignment1/Homework1.md

 “K=” is unclear without reading the article.
 K is the number of clusters and each color represents a cluster.
 Second, the text gives some description of what the colors mean, but it’s never actually defined.
-Third, this graphic is difficult to read.
-The colors in the bars, the size of the font, and the small vertical words make it difficult to digest.
+Third, the colors in the bars, the size of the font, and the small vertical words make this graph difficult to digest.
 And lastly, I’m not sure that graph B offers any meaning to the article.

 ![Original Graph](dog_graphs.png)